KonstantinGeist/hammer/README.md

 Work in progress.

+# Requirements

+#### Ubuntu

+To install Meson (tested version: 0.53.2+), run:

+    sudo apt-get install meson

+To install Valgrind (tested version: 3.15.0+), run:

+    sudo apt-get install valgrind

+To install CppCheck (tested version: 1.90+), run:

+    sudo apt-get install cppcheck

 # How to build and run

-The Meson build system is required (see "Dependencies").
-Initialize the project with:

-    ./scripts/setup.sh

 To build, run:

     ./scripts/make.sh

-To run tests (requires Valgrind, see "Dependencies"):

-    ./scripts/run-tests.sh

-# Dependencies

-To install Meson (tested version: 0.53.2+) on Ubuntu, run:

-    sudo apt-get install meson

-To install Valgrind (tested version: 3.15.0+) on Ubuntu, run:

-    sudo apt-get install valgrind
+This will build the project, run tests, run a linter, and create a `hammer` executable in the `bin` folder.

+Also, see other scripts in the `scripts` folder.